 End-of-life care is unique because it is specifically for those who are nearing the end of a terminal disease or condition.
 The goal of end-of-life care is not rehabilitation or to cure an illness but to support individuals as they wish until they pass away.

-A number of diseases and conditions can lead to end of life care.
-Patients with terminal cancer diagnoses may begin end of life care when they decide to stop seeking treatment for cancer, for example.
-Chronic illnesses, organ failure, and neurological diseases are other examples of conditions that may lead to end of life care.
+A number of diseases and conditions can lead to end-of-life care.
+Patients with terminal cancer diagnoses may begin end-of-life care when they decide to stop seeking treatment for cancer, for example.
+Chronic illnesses, organ failure, and neurological diseases are other examples of conditions that may lead to end-of-life care.

-Teams of medical professionals and caregivers often work together to provide end of life care.
+Teams of medical professionals and caregivers often work together to provide end-of-life care.
 Hospice care is often performed by a team in a facility or in the home.
 Palliative care is usually provided in a hospital or medical facility.
 Our healthcare team at Promyse Home Care is available to offer palliative care and hospice support to those at the end of their life.

-There are many factors to consider regarding end of life care.
+There are many factors to consider regarding end-of-life care.
 Seniors and their loved ones should make decisions based on questions like:

 Our team at Promyse is always respectful of your loved one’s wishes and will honour their privacy and dignity.
-We feel that end of life care at home in a comfortable and familiar environment is important.
+We feel that end-of-life care at home in a comfortable and familiar environment is important.
 Call us to talk about how we can help your family with hospice care.